nathanshearer/mvregex/readme.txt

   --verbose #
     Use more or less verbose output.
 Valid values are:
       0  Default.
 No output.
+      1  Show only renamed files.
-      1  Show only the files that are moved.
+      2  Show subfiles that are moved during a folder merge.
-      2  Show all files.
+      3  Show all files.

 Examples:
   Convert "JPG" extension to "jpg"